Peter Norman: Treatment between 1968–1972

 Various commentary has claimed that, after the 1968 Olympics, Norman's career suffered greatly, e.g., a 2012 CNN profile said that "he returned home to Australia a pariah, suffering unofficial sanction and ridicule as the Black Power salute's forgotten man.
 He never ran in the Olympics again."
 Norman represented Australia at the smaller-scale 1969 Pacific Conference Games in Tokyo, winning the gold medal over 200 metres, and the 1970 Commonwealth Games in Edinburgh before finishing his career.

 Various commentators say he was not selected for the Olympic Games in Munich in 1972 despite recording qualifying times, but the Australian Olympic Committee maintains that Norman was not selected for the 1972 Olympics because he did not meet the selection standard of equalling or bettering the Olympic qualifying standard (20.9) and performing creditably at the Australian Athletics Championships.
-Norman ran several qualifying times from 1969–1971 but he finished third in the 1972 Australian Athletics Championships behind Greg Lewis and Gary Eddy in a time of 21.6.
+Norman ran several qualifying times from 1969 to 1971 but he finished third in the 1972 Australian Athletics Championships behind Greg Lewis and Gary Eddy in a time of 21.6.

 Contemporaneous reports show mixed opinion on whether Norman should have been sent to the Munich Olympics.
 After coming third in the trials, Norman commented: "All I had to do was to win, even in a slow time, and I think I would have been off to Munich".
 The Age correspondent wrote Norman "probably ran himself out of the team at the National titles"—yet also noted he was injured—and continued, "If the selectors do the right thing, Norman should still be on the plane to Munich."
 On the other hand, Australasian Amateur Athletics magazine stated "The dilemma for selectors here was how could they select Norman and not Lewis.
 Pity that Peter did not win because that would have been the only requirement for a Munich ticket".